How Therapy Pets Can Help Stroke Survivors with Aphasia

 After a stroke or other acquired brain injury, a person may have aphasia.
 Aphasia is a communication disorder that causes difficulty formulating and/or comprehending spoken or written language because of damage to language center in the brain.
 A person with aphasia is likely to have some trouble communicating functionally, which can cause problems in relationships and everyday life.

 Psychological support is essential for patients with aphasia.
 A majority of people who have aphasia experience depression, which makes emotional support all the more important.
 Sometimes, this type of support fails to come from humans and can only be offered by a pet – a living being that also lacks verbal communication skills.
 These animals, especially dogs and cats, need no words to provide their handlers with unconditional love and mental support.
 They neither judge a person for their inability to speak, nor make them feel sorry about it.

 There are 3 types of support animals: service dogs, therapy dogs, and emotional support animals (ESA).
 The training of these animals varies, as does who they help and where they are allowed to go or live.
 While ESAs are not trained in the same way as service dogs, they are more than pets and must be prescribed.
-See the difference in this infographic about assistance animals.

 When it comes to therapy pets, dogs especially have a natural ability to understand some parts of human communication.
 It doesn’t matter if the training is in the form of verbal commands, hand signals, or a combination of both.
 People with aphasia may not be able to communicate clearly with other human beings, but they will likely find solace and empathy when talking to a dog using whatever words they are able to put together.